JnyJny/articles/python/python_clis.md

 ## But We're Talking About Python?

-You have now been exposed to enough command-line history to have some context about how to approach CLIs written with our favorite language.
-Python gives us a similar number of choices for command-line parsing; do it yourself, a batteries-included option and a multitude of third-party options.
+You have now been exposed to enough (too much?) command-line history to have some context about how to approach CLIs written with our favorite language.
+Python gives us a similar number of choices for command-line parsing; do it yourself, a batteries-included option and a [plethora][29] of third-party options.
 Which one you choose depends on your particular circumstances and needs.

 ### First, Do It Yourself